Serbia's Faith in its Young Entrepreneurs

 Serbia is no different than other nations freshly embracing capitalism.
 I stopped here in Belgrade today in the run up to Global Entrepreneurship Week to talk to students and entrepreneurs full of promise and optimism about their capacity to make a difference in their country as future job creators.
 Many I met with this evening seemed motivated to be the entrepreneurial drivers of new economic growth.
 One group of students walked me through an array of ideas capitalizing on opportunities they see with Serbia having low labor costs combined with excellent language and IT skills.

 The Serbian government has certainly encouraged this from the pulpit.
-Government investments in recent years in support of entrepreneurship have promoted an appreciation for an entrepreneurial career path by providing different types of financial and non-financial support for new enterprises throughout the country.
-For example, the Ministry of Youth and Sport has begun a training project for young Serbs (ages 18-35) as potential applicants for startup loans offered by the Ministry of Economy and Regional Development.
-Serbia has also received foreign assistance for training programs in basic entrepreneurship skills.
-The US Government, for example, supported more than 1,000 Serbian youth in their efforts to start a new business or strengthen an existing one.
+Government investments in recent years in support of entrepreneurship have promoted an appreciation for the entrepreneurial career path by providing different types of financial and non-financial support for new enterprises throughout the country.
+For example, the Ministry of Youth and Sport has begun a training project for young applicants (ages 18-35) as potential applicants for startup loans offered by the Ministry of Economy and Regional Development.
+Serbia has also received foreign assistance for training programs in basic entrepreneurship skills from the US Government which has supported more than 1,000 Serbian youth to help them start a new business or strengthen an existing one.
 Norway has also tried to help bringing a Business Innovation Program (BIP) in cooperation with the Serbian Ministry of Education and Science aimed at adding entrepreneurship in the regular curricula at vocational schools in Serbia.

 I am a skeptic of government programs for entrepreneurs but their existence in a nation like this is at least a useful measure of government interest and willingness to recognize the value of startups.
 Be Your Own Boss (BeYOB) for example, a practical advisory and training service for individuals starting their own businesses, is very popular, having been revamped during last year’s Global Entrepreneurship Week/Serbia.
 Programs like it are generating additional interest from young people in networks, connections and knowledge around successful startups.